OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-software-chocolatey.md

 }
 ```

-The script will run the `choco install` command if the `dotnetcore` package isn’t installed already.
+The script will run the `choco install` command if the `dotnetcore` package isn’t already installed.
 Configure any other settings for the step and click **Save**, and you have a runbook step to install .NET Core.

 ### Windows features

-Chocolatey can also be used to install Windows Features by leveraging [DISM, or Deployment Imaging Service Management](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism).
+Chocolatey can also be used to install Windows features by leveraging [DISM, or Deployment Imaging Service Management](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism).

 :::hint
 To find out what features are available to install on the machine, you can run the command: